FlashlightET/fennec-correlator/README.md

 # fennec-correlator
-extract the "true colors" of anime characters based on isolated regions from screenshots
+extract the "true colors" of anime characters (kemono friends originally as per the repo name but can be used for all sorts of color extraction use cases) based on isolated regions from screenshots

 ![image](https://github.com/FlashlightET/fennec-correlator/assets/29938499/6561707f-9e71-426d-855b-4d860deb59d5)